 But what if your infection had not cleared up?
 What would have happened next?

-Michelle Ritter, MD, is an infectious disease specialist whose expertise is in treating “tough” microbial infections that do not respond to standard oral antibiotics.
+Michele Ritter, MD, is an infectious disease specialist whose expertise is in treating “tough” microbial infections that do not respond to standard oral antibiotics.

 She directs UC San Diego Health’s parenteral (non-oral) antibiotic therapy program (OPAT), which allows patients to avoid hospitalization for serious infections by receiving intravenous (IV) antimicrobial therapies in a clinic or at home.